new-generation-of-devils/E-Commerce-/README.md

-This project for E-commerce website for sale mobiles and labtops
+This is design for review slider